Why is the Bible Different? (2 Timothy 3:16-17)

 Second, the sheer number of manuscripts available to us today is overwhelming.
 Since no original manuscripts of the Bible exist in our current age, we must rely on the copies of original manuscripts we have in our possession.
 Again, this is common for every piece of ancient literature.
 If we add up the number of New Testament manuscripts available today from differing languages such as Syriac, Arabic, Ethiopic, Latin, Coptic, Greek, and so forth, we get a stunning amount of roughly 24,000 manuscripts available.

 Manuscript expert Dan Wallace gives us tremendous imagery.
 He points out that the total thickness from manuscript copies of the average ancient author would only pile four feet in height.
-Compare that to the New Testament manuscripts that would be roughly a mile.
+Compare that to the New Testament manuscripts, which would be roughly a mile.

 Third, the quality of our manuscripts is incredible.
 When it comes to ancient writings, most great works have a wide discrepancy between the various manuscripts.
 For instance, piecing together various copies of Homer’s Iliad, we can determine that it is roughly 95% pure.
 This is very good.
 But when it comes to the New Testament, we find an even greater reliability.
 Like any ancient manuscript, there are minor discrepancies between copies.
 A word was left off, or a sentence was structured slightly differently.
 These instances are relatively minor and have little significant impact on the text's overall meaning.